 Drawing & Photoshop.

 There's not much to say about them.
-There's an obvious fantasy element, at the same time I was trying to get comfortable with drawing figures from my imagination without visual references.
+I was trying to get better at drawing figures from my imagination without references.
 I've always enjoyed comic book character art.
-When I went back to school, I met a guy called Matt, who was very good at fantasy characters and comic book art, I guess some of his ideas embedded themselves in my drawing cortex and I attempted to replicate them in my own way.
-Most of them have an unnatural awkwardness of posture, it's something I've not yet managed to pin down and correct.
+When I went back to school, I met a guy called Matt, who was very good at fantasy characters and comic book art, I guess some of his ideas embedded themselves in my drawing cortex and I attempted to replicate them in my own hit-and-miss way.
+Most of them have an unnatural awkwardness in their posture, I need to study anatomy more carefully and understand the effect of gravity on figures.

 More recent stuff.